 Pavement Preservation Project

-A cape seal is a two-step pavement preservation process that combines two roadway surface treatments designed to extend the life of pavements in fair to good condition, consisting of a chip seal treatment, which is then covered by a slurry seal (a cold mix paving treatment) or micro-surfacing treatment.
+The City will kick off the 2022 cape seal project on May 23, 2022.
+A cape seal is a two-step pavement preservation process that combines two roadway surface treatments designed to extend the life of pavements in fair to good condition, consisting of a chip seal treatment, which is then covered by a slurry seal (a cold mix paving treatment) or micro surfacing treatment.
 The City’s Streets Department initiated the use of the alternate pavement maintenance technique known as cape seal in 2011.
-The cape seal application improved the useful life of nearly 3.5 miles of streets.
+The cape seal application improved the useful life of nearly 3.5 miles of roadway.

 $1,493,280 from the Road Commission Millage Pavement Preservation Fund will fund the Cape Sealing Project.